Ketogenic Diet: Your Complete Guide and Meal Plan to Ketosis

 Starting with the ketogenic diet could have few side-effects.
 The first is muscle cramps.
 Cramps usually occur both at night or day and it is an indication of lack of vitamins and minerals.
 To combat this issue, make sure you drink water and put salt on your food.

+Another side effects are dehydration, constipation, heart palpitations, indigestion, rashes, and reduced physical performance.
+This will be prevented by consuming vegetables rich in fiber and drinking more water.
 These side-effects are the normal reaction of our body as it shifts to another phase.
 But if the problems still continue, it is best to see a doctor because this may be an indication of greater

-Our body is used to the routine of breaking down carbs as we use it as energy.
+Our body is used to break down carbs as we use it as energy.
 It has built an arsenal of enzymes for this routine and only a few of the enzymes for dealing with body fats.
-Then suddenly, we switch to a diet that deals with an increase in fats and less in glucose.
+Then switch to a diet increases in fats and less in glucose.

 In this condition, your blood will become acidic which can affect the normal functioning of the liver, kidneys, and other internal organs.
 If there is no immediate medication on ketoacidosis, you will likely to go into a coma or die.

 As a conclusion, the ketogenic diet is one of the most popular diet plan today that people of different ages can try.
 It is important to give value to the food we eat to be disease-free.
 Do not forget to consult an expert in planning to change our lifestyle and start living healthy.